Interest Rates Keep Dropping. Here’s What Experts Want You to Do

 A website called Fiona can match you with a low-interest loan you can use to pay off every credit card balance you have.
 The benefit?
 You’re left with just one bill to pay every month, and because the interest rate is so much lower, you can get out of debt so much faster.

-If your credit score is at least 620, Fiona can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 3.84% and terms from 24 to 84 months.
+If your credit score is at least 620, Fiona can help you borrow up to $250,000 (no collateral needed) by tomorrow with fixed rates starting at 2.49% and flexible terms from 6 to 144 months.

 Fiona won’t make you stand in line or call a bank.
 And if you’re worried you won’t qualify, it’s free to check online.
 It takes two minutes, and it could save you thousands of dollars.